knpuniversity/ansible/knpu/ansistrano/multiple-servers.md

 it reported "OK", because there were no migrations to run.
 But the second server *did* have migrations to run.

-Wait... that's kinda weird... shouldn't they all servers use the same database?
+Wait... that's kinda weird... shouldn't all servers use the same database?
 Yep!
 There are a few things you need to do in order to be ready for multiple servers.
 The most obvious is that all your servers need to use the *same* database, or database cluster.
 For MooTube.com, each app is using their own *local* database.
 We're not